Cinema and New Media Arts (CNMA)

 The Cinema & New Media Arts (CNMA) program provides a challenging, creative environment for students to develop their artistic abilities and prepare for future work in multimedia production.
 Taking advantage of developing technology, the curriculum is uniquely focused on new opportunities available to filmmakers, media artists and storytellers in the 21st century.
 The program offers students ample opportunities for practical, hands-on experience coupled with mentorship from experienced faculty members.
 All of this is designed to prepare students for a variety of pursuits, including filmmaking, digital design, video games, and emerging opportunities in new media and technology.

-Two degrees are available to CNMA students, a streamlined 36 credit hour BA in Mass Media Arts and a comprehensive 54 credit hour BFA in Cinematic Arts, and a 58-credit-hour BFA in Interactive Media & Digital Design.
+Three degrees are available to CNMA students: a streamlined 40-credit-hour BA in Mass Media Arts, a comprehensive 57-credit-hour BFA in Cinematic Arts, and a 58-credit-hour BFA in Interactive Media & Digital Design.

 Mass Media Arts (BA)

-A minor in Cinema & New Media Arts is also available.
+A minor in Cinema & New Media Arts (18 credit hours) is also available.